LcodeM/battle-ships/TESTING.md

 |All ships sunk         |User hits all 5 ships                                 |Congratulations message: Congrats, you sank all battleships! restart_game function displayed|Yes   |Pass         |                                                                  |
 |Restart game           |Game ends, user selects Y or N, game restarts or ends.|User prompted with option to restart game “Y or N” choice                                   |Yes   |Pass         |                                                                  |
 |Restart game fail      |User inputs invalid                                   |Error message: Please input a correct value                                                 |Yes   |Pass         |                                                                  |

+## Bugs

+### Solved Bugs

+1: converting code from Knowledge Mavens to simpler code for printing rows with “|” as spacing.
+Used Phind to troubleshoot for more modern code, used concatenation with print(f” …)

+2: Random integer import not working.
+Fixed: import and from wrong way round, now using: from random import randint
+ref: ioflood blog

+3: choose column/row function not working… Fix: Phind.com to troubleshoot, suggested using while loop for try:except function and create new function to run both inputs.

+4: column info still printing as row info but looking for string.
+Fix: edit print message to user.

+5: place_cpu_battleships not working when run in terminal.
+Fix: line 45, missed second set of coordinates for column.

+6: Testing hit/miss with if, elif, else statement… not registering 8 as valid row… Fix: missing 8 in list of numbers in if statement - line 59.

+7: Testing hit/miss with if, elif, else statement… G registering as H… Fix: line 12, y-axis converter not using 0 indexing, shots registering 1 to the right.

+8: Input invalid if user doesn’t input capital letter A-H… fix: (line 78) added .upper() to end of line of code.

+9: After deploying and making changes, the win message doesn’t show and restart function isn’t called once user hits all 5 ships.
+Fix: Call count_hits function inside game loop.
+Line 159

+### Ongoing bugs

+1: When selecting the same coordinates of a hit battleship, current message still shows "hit".
+This doesn't cause any problems, as the game does not register an additional hit or miss, nor does it decrement a turn.
+In the future with more time, fixing this to prompt the same 'already guessed' message would be more suitable.